 This is the time to clean your filter and your pump before you blow out your lines.

-- You can open your pump lid and remove debris in the basket once the filter is backwashed.
+- You can open your pump lid and remove debris in the basket once you backwash the filter.

 - Don’t forget to put the basket back in and replace the lid when you’re done.